NarsilDev/digital-ocean-articles/kubernetes-security.md

 sudo openssl x509 -req -in ~/certs/adm.csr -CA ~/certs/ca.crt -CAkey ~/certs/ca.key -CAcreateserial -out ~/certs/adm.crt -days 90
     ```

-10. Now add the new credentials to the local `kubeconfig`, please notice that these commands require using **absolute path**:
+10. Now add the new credentials to the local `kubeconfig`, please note that these commands require using a **absolute path**:

     ```command
 [environment local]